nicolasbava/bookings-app/README.md

-2. Create Tables and populate: open a Query Tool in db-bookings run the SQL query which is at root/api/database/tables.sql it will create the tables and populate them
+2. Create Tables and populate: open a Query Tool in db-bookings run the SQL query which is at root/api/database/tables.sql it will create the tables populate the tables from the frontend, from the button "Insert Bookings and Rooming Lists"

 3. Install dependencies backend: standing at root/api